MicrosoftDocs/dynamics-365-intelligent-order-management/topics/policies-rules.md

 ## Rules

-It's easy to create conditional rules in Dynamics 365 Intelligent Order Management by using Condition Builder's intuitive user interface.
+You can create conditional rules in Dynamics 365 Intelligent Order Management by using Condition Builder's user interface.

 To add a condition to your flow, select **New step**, and then select **Condition**.
 An **Add** button appears that, when selected, presents the following options: